 An alternative view would be that creation is a rich tapestry in which every thread, or every person, has a distinct and meaningful role to play.
 Existence can be seen as a grand performance in which God is expressing His infinite power by creating great diversity.
 Everyone who has lived and died has played out their role in God’s Grand Game, and God will bring everything together in a coherent way in the future.

 Some Christians argue that nonbelievers are judged ‘by the light they have received’, meaning that even if they haven’t heard the Gospel, they are still morally culpable, as they have been exposed to good and evil and have had to choose accordingly.
 This is a way of accommodating all those outside of the faith into the Christian worldview.

 But I wonder whether every life might be valuable to God in its own right, because if God is the sovereign creator, sustainer, and animator of all there is, then everyone’s life has unfolded in exactly the way God intended, even if they did not embrace Jesus as Lord and Saviour and live a Christian life.

-The above article is a modified extract from my essay entitled An Almighty Predicament: A Discourse on the Arguments For and Against Christianity which is currently available for free as an eBook.
+The above article is an extract from my essay entitled An Almighty Predicament: A Discourse on the Arguments For and Against Christianity which is currently available for free as an eBook.
 To find out more and get your copy, visit the Books page.